oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Feature Summary

- * This specification defines a format enabling selective disclosure for JWTs, called SD-JWT, plus formats for associated data for disclosing claims, as well as formats for the combined transport of SD-JWTs and the associated data.
+ * This specification defines
+   - a format enabling selective disclosure for JWTs
+   - formats for associated data that enables disclosing claims
+   - formats for the combined transport of SD-JWTs and the associated data
- * The format allows combining selectively disclosable claims and clear-text claims that are always disclosed.
- * The format supports flat data structures as well as more complex, nested data structures.
+ * The specification supports selectively disclosable claims to be expressed using flat data structures as well as more complex, nested data structures.
- * Optionally, claim names can be hidden (or "blinded").
- * Claims with
+  * This specification enables combining selectively disclosable claims with clear-text claims that are always disclosed.
+  * Optionally, this specification allows to also hide ("blind") the claim names, not only the claim values.
-   blinded and unblinded names can be combined in the same SD-JWT.
+  * When claim names are blinded, this specification enables combining claims with blinded and unblinded names in the same SD-JWT.

 ## Conventions and Terminology